GIScience/openrouteservice-docs/README.md

 # URL Encoding

 To use the curl command string you have to encode special characters.
-Because you are too lazy to google it, we will show you the values you need in this table:
+Values you need are shown in this table:

   | Character |  {  |  \| |  }  |  "  |  [  |  ]  |
   |:---------:|:---:|:---:|:---:|:---:|:---:|:---:|
   |  Encoding | %7B | %7C | %7D | %22 | %5B | %5D |

+Sometimes needs to be used for the [options object](#examples).

 # Routing options